cov-e-nant 1 : a usually formal, solemn, and binding agreement : COMPACT

 2 a : a written agreement or promise usually under seal between two or more parties especially for the performance of some action. –Merriam Webster’s Collegiate Dictionary

 I wanted to tap into the mystical essence of the covenant, to go beyond the intellectual and linguistic trappings of the word.
 So I asked several people what they thought a covenant is.
 Many people said it was an agreement.
 However, that, too, has been given outright.
 One person said, more specifically, that it is a relational agreement.
 Others called it a promise.
 One considered it a sacred, unbreakable pact.
 I think my favorite response was that a covenant is a bond.
-The word brought for me a gush of warmth.
+The word brought a rush of warmth over me.

 What does a divine covenant look like?
-To explore this question, we should recall that God made a covenant with Abraham to give him the Promised Land and to bless the entire world through his descendants.
+God made a covenant with Abraham to give him the Promised Land and to bless the entire world through his descendants.
 In spite of countless failures on the part of the Israelites, God came through on both parts of His promise.
 The Covenant wasn’t broken because of their failures.
 But now what does the New Covenant mean for us?
 For God’s part, it means He promises to bring us back to Himself through our belief in Christ.
-God has given us the assurance of forgiveness, justification, redemption, deliverance, sanctification and, in the end, passage into glory because of the person and sacrifice of Jesus.
-For my part, it means that I must not allow anything to get on top of the truth that, once I have entered into this covenant with God, that transaction (and all its provisions) becomes the central deciding factor in my life from now on.
+In one fell swoop, we are offered forgiveness, justification, redemption, deliverance, sanctification and, in the end, passage into glory because of the person and sacrifice of Jesus.
+For my part, that means trusting that once I have entered into this covenant with God, that event (and all its provisions) becomes the most central guiding factor in my life from now on.
 God’s part is to do it.
 My part is to trust that He has done it.

 But if I fail to trust, can the covenant be broken?

 But what happens if I decisively “opt out” of this covenant?
 What penalty could be levied for deliberately violating an agreement by which God commits to overlooking all violations?
 How would God proceed when, in the first place, He undertook the agreement specifically to deal with my inability to remain true?
 “If we are faithless, He remains faithful, for He cannot deny Himself” (2 Tim.
 2:13).
 Does this mean that we have Eternal Security?
 Perhaps.
 But what if someone, having at one time decided to give his life up to Christ, suddenly changed course and completely shut God out, repudiated his former commitment, pushed away the conviction of the Holy Spirit, ignored all of God’s conciliatory overtures and “laid the reins against the neck of [his] lusts,” and died in that condition, would God forgive him and take him home anyway?
 Perhaps.
-But my question would be: Why on earth would any of us want to?
+But why on earth would anyone want to?